- Latin America

 - Video Library

-Mobile Apps You Need to Download to Live in Vietnam
+Mobile Apps You Need to Download for Living in Vietnam

 Ever noticed how the first thing you do each morning is most likely check your phone?
 Our global society is quite literally reliant on technology whether we like it or not.
 With this notion in mind, one of the reasons I love teaching English in Ho Chi Minh City, Vietnam is the fact the locals keep us expats in mind regarding just about everything - including mobile app usage.

 There are quite a few mobile apps you need to live in Vietnam.
 These apps listed below will make your life a million times easier as well as help you avoid some minor everyday frustrations that otherwise might pop up.
 I’ve categorized them to make everything a bit more streamlined - be sure to download all of these mobile apps once you start teaching English in Ho Chi Minh City!

 While the main mode of transportation for those living and working in Vietnam is certainly the motorbike, there are a few other ways to navigate Ho Chi Minh City as well as the rest of Vietnam.
 Both of the apps mentioned below can be connected to your credit or debit card, so you won’t have to worry about accessing your wallet late at night or on a busy street.

 Grab: This Singaporean-run company is Southeast Asia’s answer to Uber or Lyft.
 The service offers the exact same transport options as the Western apps you’re used to as well as my personal favorite: motorbike taxi.
 It will be pretty scary getting on the back of one of them at first, but it’s an exhilarating experience.
 Soon enough, you’ll most likely grow tired of relying on these drivers and will get your own motorbike.
 One of the reasons Grab is one of the most important mobile apps you need to live in Vietnam is because it’s a great option to have if you’re out at night - don’t drink and drive!